iturdikulov/notes/research/Wengrow-Data_structures_and_algorithms.md

 # Cover /1

 Not superior, but looks good enough.
+Font little inaccuracy, but it's ok.

 # Table of Contents /7

 In this book it's actually Contents.

-Data structures (which make me more happy, haha), intro to algorithms, big O with logarithms!), speed-up and optimize, big O in everyday code, blazing fast lookup, elegant stack/queues, recursion, dynamic programming, recursive algorithms, node-based data structures, binary search trees, heaps, tries?, graphs, space constraints, code optimizations.
+Data structures (which make me more happy, haha), intro to algorithms, big O (with logarithms!), speed-up and optimize, big O in everyday code, blazing fast lookup, elegant stack/queues, recursion, dynamic programming, recursive algorithms, node-based data structures, binary search trees, heaps, tries?, graphs, space constraints, code optimizations.

-WOW this looks great.
-Unfortunately, I have no idea what about half of these, but I WILL UNDERSTAND it ☕.
+This looks great.
+Unfortunately, I have no idea what about third of these, but I WILL UNDERSTAND it ☕.

 # Preface /14